7 Vegetarian Foods That Have More Iron Than Meat!

 LENTILS: Lentils are not only loaded with protein but are also enriched with iron.
 A cooked cup of lentils provides 6.6 mg of iron.
 Apart from this, lentils also cover 50 percent of daily recommended fiber intake.

 3. Nuts and seeds

 NUTS AND SEEDS: Another way to fulfill your iron requirement is by eating nuts and super seeds.
 You can eat pumpkin seeds, flax seeds, and sesame seeds.
 All these super seeds are loaded with iron.
 You can eat cashews, pine nuts, and almonds.
 These seeds and nuts also provide protein, fiber, vitamins, and antioxidants.

 MUSHROOMS: Not all, but certain varieties of mushrooms contain high amounts of iron.
 Oyster mushrooms contain up to twice as much iron as button mushrooms.

 KIDNEY BEANS: Kidney beans are nutritious and contain iron.
 A cup of kidney beans contains 4 milligrams of iron and is also loaded with protein.

-OATS: One of the best breakfasts that is loaded with iron and other essential nutrients is oats.
+OATS: Oats are one of the best breakfasts loaded with iron and other essential nutrients.
 Eating oats in your breakfast keeps you full and energetic for a longer duration and is also beneficial if you are on a weight loss journey.

 7. Dark chocolate

-All content on this website is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
-Use of this website and the information contained herein does not create a doctor-patient relationship.
-Always consult with your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.
-We are not responsible for the content of other websites.
-We may have used it only for information purpose.
-For further information contact us at: email@example.com
+All content in this article is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
+This article and the information contained herein does not create a doctor-patient relationship.
+Always consult with your own doctor in connection with any questions or issues you may have regarding your own health or the health of others